sclamons/surface_crns/README.md

 Simulation of Chemical Reaction Networks (CRNs) on a surface
 ============================================================

-This package is for simulating surface CRNs, as defined in Qian & Winfree 2014 ("Parallel and Scalable Computation and Spatial Dynamics with DNA-Based Chemical Reaction Networks on a Surface").
-The package is a companion to Clamons, Qian, & Winfree 2020 ("Programming and Simulating Chemical Reaction Networks on a Surface").
+This package is a companion to Clamons, [Qian, & Winfree 2020 ("Programming and Simulating Chemical Reaction Networks on a Surface")](http://www.dna.caltech.edu/Papers/surface_CRNs_DNA20.pdf).
+It simulates surface Chemical Reaction Networks (surface CRNs), as defined in Qian & Winfree 2014 ("Parallel and Scalable Computation and Spatial Dynamics with DNA-Based Chemical Reaction Networks on a Surface").
+The package is

 This package provides: